Pheoxy/linux_install/archlinux_install_i3.md

 Move cursor above other address at the top and hold `"CTRL-U"` to paste

-Do this until you have at least 3 entrys you have picked and then:
+Do this until you have at least 3 entrys you have picked and then Install Archlinux system files:

-`"CTRL-O"` then `"ENTER"` to save

-`"CTRL-X"` to exit nano editor

-Install Archlinux system files:

 `pacstrap /mnt base base-devel linux-lts nvidia-lts intel-ucode git`